LiveHelperChat/doc/docs/bot/verify-email-by-bot-and-rest-api.md

 #### Validate Rest API

-This trigger executes our defined Rest API call and based on putput executes either `Verified by API` or `E-mail unferified` trigger.
+This trigger executes our defined Rest API call and based on output executes either `Verified by API` or `E-mail unferified` trigger.

 ![](/img/bot/validate-email-rest-api-call.png)